Consumer price index and inflation page

 How is a new application rating activated?

-The general index linked to base 1.1.1948 is derived from the NCPI base 2015 and multiplied by a specific adjustment coefficient.
-This adjustment coefficient is a constant and only changes when the law forsees the neutralisation of certain price increases in terms of their effect on the sliding salary scale (e.g. tobacco excise duty, CO tax2 ).
-The half-yearly average of the linked index is the average of the six most recent indices, base 100=1.1.1948.
-If this half-yearly average differs by 2.5% from the maturity rating, a new application rating (cote d’application) comes into force the following month, which implies a 2.5% adjustment to wages, salaries and pensions.
-The new application rating is valid from the date of publication, not just at the end of the month.
+The general index linked to the base date of 1 January 1948 is derived from the IPCN base 2025 and multiplied by a specific link factor.
+This link factor is a constant and only changes when the law provides for the neutralisation of certain price increases in terms of their effect on the sliding scale (e.g. tobacco excise duties, CO2 tax).
+The half-yearly average of the linked index is the average of the six most recent indices based on 100=1.1.1948.
+If this half-yearly average shows a difference of 2.5% from the current maturity rating, a new application rating comes into force the following month, which implies a 2.5% adjustment to salaries, wages and pensions.
+The new application rate is valid as soon as it is published, and not only at the end of the month.

 Glossary